On the distribution of equivalence classes of random symmetric p-adic matrices: Distribution of equivalence classes of symmetric matrices

-We would like to give a few remarks about the structure of the distribution.
-Recall that the density of elementary divisors of general random matrices over $\ZZ_p$ can be written in terms of symmetric functions.
+Now let us give a brief discussion regarding the connection between the distributions in question and symmetric functions.
+Recall that the density of elementary divisors (\ref{gensymf}) of general random matrices over $\ZZ_p$ can be written in terms of symmetric functions.
 Here we similarly have